devxhub/software-automation-testing/README.md

 - **GitHub Issues:** Use the "Issues" tab in this repository for bug reports and feature requests.
 - **Discussions:** Start or participate in discussions in the "Discussions" section of this repository.
 - **Email:** You can email us at fagun.devxhub@gmail.com .

+### License

+This project is licensed under the [MIT License](https://github.com/devxhub/Software-Automation-Testing-Contributor-Program-by-DEVxHUB/blob/main/LICENSE).
+By contributing to this project, you agree to abide by the terms of this license.

+We look forward to your contributions, and thank you for joining our Software Automation Testing Contributor Program!
+Together, we can make a difference in the world of automation testing.